mbaroukh/reactnative-calc/README.md

 Out of the box, ReactNative uses ES2015 via Babel.
 For this, it use the npm package "babel-preset-react-native" as a dependency and the "react-native" preset.
 But when you test (here with mocha), default configuration while use ES5.
-When you wan't to use Babel for your tests, you need to create a [.babelrc](.babelrc) which contains the same presets has RN.
+When you wan't to use Babel for your tests, you need to create a [.babelrc](.babelrc) which contains the same presets as RN.

 ## TODO